Countries: home page

 • JoHo is a non-profit organization with limited usage of subsidy facilities

-• JoHo is always willing to have a look at joint subsidy requests, as long as there is a focus on talent development and international cooperation
+• JoHo is always willing to take a look at joint subsidy requests, as long as there is a focus on talent development and international cooperation

 Link exchange